iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

       'fpu' ? boolean
     };

-defines an dict with four children named 'vendor', 'model', etc. The first three fields use a colon (":") in the definition and are consequently required fields; the last uses a question mark ("?") and is optional.
+defines a dict with four children named 'vendor', 'model', etc. The first three fields use a colon (":") in the definition and are consequently required fields; the last uses a question mark ("?") and is optional.
 As defined, no other children may appear in dicts of this